Before You Begin

-- Mind the following for Linux workloads:
+- Consider the following for Linux workloads:

-- Open the /etc/fstab/ file and check that all filesystems are mounted using UUID.
+- Open the /etc/fstab/ file and check that all file systems are mounted using UUID.
 If any filesystems are mounted using block device name, the restored VM may not boot.

 - [If you recover Hyper-V VMs] The version of the target host on which a VM is recovered must be the same or later than the version of the source host where the original VM was registered.

 For example, you can restore a VM from the host that runs Microsoft Windows Server 2016 to the target host that runs Microsoft Windows Server 2016 (including version 1809), Microsoft Windows Server 2019 or later.